RoMcGill/H2R-PP5/README.md

 ## Future features / improvements

-the send vendor email feature, is something that I will add in future versions, this feature will send a confirmation email to the seller as well as the customer.
+The send vendor email feature, is something that I will add in future versions, this feature will send a confirmation email to the seller as well as the customer.
 I would do this by implementing a function like below.
 ```
     # def _send_vendor_email(self, order):
     #     """